Student Health Services

 Student Health Services (SHS) strives to create a safe and healthy campus community for all by providing those services, opportunities, and experiences which support academic pursuits and personal development.

-Our Student Health Center is a full service medical office and is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
+Student Health Services is a full service medical office and is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
 Our health care team includes physicians, nurse practitioners, registered nurses, an x-ray technologist, and trained support staff.

 The entrance to our office is located on the north side of the Burns Recreation Center (BRC) building opposite the Seaver construction site.

 Get Your Flu Shot At Student Health Services

 The flu affects approximately 5% to 20% of U.S. residents annually, with 200,000 people hospitalized for flu-related complications each year.
 See that you are vaccinated against the flu.
 Student Health Services provides the flu vaccine to students by appointment only.
 The cost is $25 and would be billed to your student account.
 To learn more about the flu, visit our Facebook page at www.facebook.com/lmu.shs or visit www.cdc.gov/flu/keyfacts.htm.

 Watch this video that highlights the services we provide to students: